-- The Fair and Open Competition Act (H.R.
-1284/S. 403), introduced by Rep. Ted Budd (R-N.C.) and Sen. Todd Young (R-Ind.), which would prevent the government from mandating a PLA as a condition of winning federal or federally assisted construction contracts.
+- The Fair and Open Competition Act (H.R.1209/S.537), introduced by Rep. James Comer (R-KY) and Sen. Todd Young (R-Ind.), which would prevent the government from mandating a PLA as a condition of winning federal or federally assisted construction contracts.

 - Legislative or executive measures to preserve fair and open competition on public construction contracts requiring government neutrality regarding a contractor’s use of a PLA.

-- Federal construction contracts awarded based on sound and credible criteria, such as quality of work, experience and cost ─ not a company’s union affiliation or willingness to execute a PLA.
+- Federal and federally assisted construction contracts awarded based on sound and credible criteria, such as quality of work, experience and cost ─ not a company’s union affiliation or willingness to execute a PLA.

-- Government-mandated PLAs and discriminatory PLA preferences on federal and federally assisted construction projects.
+- Government-mandated PLAs and discriminatory PLA preferences on federal and federally assisted construction projects via President Biden’s Executive Order 14063 and related regulations and policies

-- Claims by PLA proponents that government mandates and preferences for PLAs will improve the economy and efficiency in federal contracting.
+- Claims by PLA proponents that government mandates and preferences for PLAs will improve the economy and efficiency in federal, state or local government contracting.

 A PLA is a project-specific collective bargaining agreement with multiple unions that is unique to the construction industry.
 The National Labor Relations Act permits construction employers to execute a PLA voluntarily, but when a PLA is mandated by a government agency, construction contracts can be awarded only to contractors and subcontractors that agree to the terms and conditions of the PLA.